MakerSpaceLeiden/AccesSystem/README.md

 Software for the Access Control Nodes (ACNode) at the Makerspace Leiden.

+RFID cards are coded as decimal numbers separated by a dash.
+So if the card contains

+    unsigned char uid[] = { 13, 70, 0, 33, 19 }; // In 'read from card' order.

+then the seralisation into an ascii string wil be '13-17-0-33-19'.

 * Master

   The master node and a sample database.
 Can be ran out of the box with